thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 app.get(path, requestHandler2);
 ```

-or you can declare the handler in one line:
+or you can declare the handlers in one line:

 ```js
 app.get("/students", requestHandler1, requestHandler2);
 ```

-The handlers are executed in the same order as declaration.
+Note that the handlers are executed in the same order as declaration.
 In the example above, requestHandler1 is called before requestHandler2.

 If you send a request to http://localhost:3000/students, you should see the output of both route handlers, printed in the right sequence.

 For more examples, see the [express docs](https://expressjs.com/tr/guide/routing.html).